 Whether blocking your ex-partner on social media or deleting their contact information from your phone, you must completely avoid all forms of communication with them.
 This might feel very extreme, but it’s an important step in moving on and letting go.
 Avoiding communication with your ex-partner will help you remove them from your life and give you the time and space you need to heal and move on.

 Rebounds can be tricky, and they depend entirely on who you are as a person.
 Here’s how you’ll know if you’re ready to take the plunge.
 Don’t do it if you want to get with someone because you believe it will improve things.
 You’ll just set yourself back a few steps.
 If you’re thinking about doing something other than getting with someone, you should do it.
 You deserve to be happy; no one can tell you what you can and cannot do.

 10. Forgive and forget – It’s not a game of revenge!

-Ok maybe the forget part won’t be so easy, and neither will the forgiving but in order to move on in peace, you must forgive.
+Okay, maybe the forget part won’t be easy, and neither will the forgiving, but to move on in peace, you must forgive.
 It’s mandatory.
-I get what they did was absolutely horrible and they should be hung by their toenails.
+I understand what they did was horrible, and karma should get them back.
 I get it.
-But reliving their heinous crime over and over in your mind isn’t going to help you get over them.
+But reliving their heinous crimes over and over in your mind isn’t going to help you get over them.
 Forgive and move on.

 Woah!
 Those were some rules to keep in mind.
-However, no matter what kind of breakup you’re going through, be mindful about seeking revenge.
-It is never the answer.
-It’s the risk we take when entering a relationship and you can’t let a rocky ending get the best of you.
-But remember, standing up for yourself isn’t the same as seeking revenge.
-If you’re in a situation where you need to be strong and speak up for yourself, don’t even hesitate.
+No matter what type of breakup you’re experiencing, seeking revenge is never the answer.
+It’s the risk we take when entering into a relationship, and you can’t let a rocky ending get the best of you.
+Remember, standing up for yourself doesn’t mean seeking vengeance.
+If you need to be strong and express yourself, don’t hesitate.